Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/00_intro.md

 2. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a tool for quality analysis of high throughput sequence data.
 You can think of it as a way to assess the quality of your data.
 3. [MultiQC](https://multiqc.info/) searches a given directory for analysis logs and compiles an HTML report for easy viewing.
 It's a general use tool, perfect for summarising the output from numerous bioinformatics tools.

-These tools will be run using Docker containers.
+These tools will be run using Singularity containers.
 We will not explore how the data and tools work further, and focus on how they should be implemented in a Nextflow workflow.